kor-ui/kor-docs/src/assets/docs/components/input/index.md

 ## Disabled and Readonly (Optional)

-If inputs are not intended to be edited by the user, they can be set to be disabled or read-only.
+If Inputs are not intended to be edited by the user, they can be set to be disabled or read-only.

 - **Disabled** inputs are used when the user can do something to enable editing.
 - **Readonly** inputs are used when the value should be read by the user but not necessarily edited.